TheOtherNet/simpledo/Readme.rst

 As this is not safe at all, I recommend adding a sudo exception to nopasswd open_door and simpledod

-Now, the software is divied in two parts:
+Now, the software is divided in two parts:

 - Web interface
     The main user management system
     It's designed to be able to open the door and register various events.